-Why is motor sports culture not rooted in Japan?
+I thought about the reason why motor sports culture is not rooted in Japan

-But it will not be as powerful as Nishikori-kun of tennis.
+But, it might not be as powerful as Nishikori-kun of tennis.

 What is different between Europe and America and Japan?

-"Why is Motor Sports not taking root in Japan?"I have discussed the story with my husband before(It is a couple who makes a conversation maniacs)Among our couples,
+"Why is Motor Sports not taking root in Japan?"I have discussed the story with my husband before,Among our couples,

 On the other hand, Japan has a lot of mountains and narrow streets, not a terrain that carriage passes.
 Also, the Edo Shogunate said that he had banned cars except for some areas, and even in the case of the commuter exchange, the Daimyo was moving by the shoguns that people carried.(It would have been hard for people on the hill.

 It was a story from the Meiji Period when cars spread rapidly in Japan.
 In Europe, the history of the horse-drawn carriage was long, so the car did not just be a means of transportation but developed into motor sports,Because there is not such culture in Japan,Recognition that car = moving means is still strong.